Skip to main content

 Accuracy Notes

-Metric-to-imperial factors follow NIST standards.
+Metric-to-imperial factors follow NIST Handbook 44 unit tables.
 Regional unit references (kanal, marla, bigha, ropani, rai, katha) are drawn from commonly published land-revenue figures for each country or state.
 Actual legal definitions may vary at the district level.
 This tool is for planning and education—not a substitute for an official survey.

 Already know the plot dimensions?
 Calculate area from length × width and come back here to convert.